 “I’m leaving him.
 You need to decide what you wanna do.
 Because I can’t do this anymore.”

 “Can’t do WHAT anymore, exactly?”
 I press her for specifics, because this all sounds like a very bad scene from a very bad made for TV movie.
 I turn and look at her, my eyes probably cold and distant because that’s how I feel right now.
 Under my glare she falters.
 Becomes unsure of herself.
 Talks in big elaborate circles that never really explain anything at all.
 I shake my head and turn away.
 I’m used to this foolishness.
-ARE YOU JUST DOING THIS FOR ATTENTION YOU IDIOT?!?!?!
+ARE YOU JUST DOING THIS FOR ATTENTION?!?!?!
 I wanna scream at her, but I know it’ll do me little good.
 So, I point and click.

 “Where are you going?”
 I ask her, not because I really care but because I want her to THINK.
 The beep beep sounds again.
 In a moment, my dad appears at the same spot she stood not even 5 minutes ago.

-“Can we talk?” he asks her, his voice bearly audible above the static in the room.
+“Can we talk?” he asks her, his voice barely audible above the static in the room.
 My heart draws up in my throat.
 He’s given up.
 I hear it in his voice.
 He was my last hope.

 She gets up and follows him to the room wordlessly, and because I know my mother, I know she’s silently building up ammunition in her head.
 The door clicks closed.